Transforming Data#

 Configuring batch size#

-improves the performance of vectorized transformations like
+Increasing batch_size improves the performance of vectorized transformations as well

-NumPy functions and model inference.
+as performance of model inference.
 However, if your batch size is too large, your

 Stateful Transforms#